SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 ..
 TODO: note that this is true even if your subclass doesn't actually provide an explicit deinitializer itself.

-Because the instance has not yet been destroyed, a deinitializer can access all of the properties of the instance it is called on, and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).
+Because the instance has not yet been deallocated, a deinitializer can access all of the properties of the instance it is called on, and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).